floragunncom/search-guard-docs/overview.md

 ## Credentials

-In order to **identify** the user who wants to interact with the cluster, Search Guard first needs the users **credentials**.
+In order to **identify** the user who wants to interact with the cluster, Search Guard first needs the user's **credentials**.

 What the term credential means depends on the technology you use for user identification.
-For example, if you use HTTP basic auth, then the credentials are the username/password combination the user provides.
+For example, if you use HTTP basic auth, then the credentials are username and password.

-If you use TLS certificates for identifying clients, then the credentials are already included in the certificate.
+If you use TLS certificates for identifying clients, then the credentials are included in the certificate.

 An credential provider can either be **challenging** or **non-challenging**.
-A challenging provider actively asks the user for its credentials (e.g. HTTP basic auth).
+A challenging provider actively asks the user for his or her credentials (e.g. HTTP basic auth).
 A non-challenging authenticator extracts the user credentials from some other source (e.g. TLS certificate) without the need for user interaction.

 ## Authentication (authc)

 Search Guard then **authenticates** the credentials **against a backend authentication module**.
-This step is performed by a so called **Authenticator**.
+This step is performed by an **Authenticator**.

-In order for Search Guard to work, there has to be at least one authenticator configured.
-If this is not the case, an implicit one will be created.
+There needs to be at least one authenticator configured.
+If not, an implicit one will be created.
 This will authenticate the credentials against the internal user database and use HTTP Basic Authentication.

 You can define more than one authenticator if needed, but in most cases you will have just one.

 ### External authentication / SSO

 Search Guard also supports external authentication and Single Sign On (SSO) solutions.
-In most cases, these systems act as a proxy or store authentication information in special HTTP header fields.
+In most cases, these systems act as a proxy or store authentication information in HTTP header fields.
 Search Guard provides an HTTP proxy authenticator, which can read and interpret these fields.
 In that case, Search Guard has to **trust the external authentication system** to work correctly.
 This is explained below.

 ## Authorisation (authz)